The order of a control system is determined by the power of ‘s’ in the denominator of its transfer function.

 Rearranging the formula above, the output of the system is given as

 Using this as a base, we will analyze the time response of a second order control system.
 We’ll do this by analyzing the unit step response of a second order control system in the frequency domain, before converting it into the time domain.

 If we consider a unit step function as the input of the system, then the output equation of the system can be rewritten as

-Taking inverse Laplace transform of above equation, we get,
+Taking the inverse Laplace transform of above equation, we get

 The above expression of output c(t) can be rewritten as

 The error of the signal of the response is given by e(t) = r (t) – c(t), and hence.